pursuit-curriculum/unit-full-stack-web-development/intro-to-express-request/lesson-notes/README.md

 - How do you add the Express package?

-- When you start your Express server, what address do you need to go to in the browser?
+- When you start your Express server, what address must you visit in the browser?

 ## Start coding